skribbz14/clank-validation/README.md

 ```

 ## Auto-validation
 You can enable auto validation by setting the "clank-validation-auto-validate" attribute to true.
+This will validate individual fields after the user has interacted with them.
 ```html
 <form clank-validation clank-validation-auto-validate="true">
 ```